pip-services/pip-services-docs/content/en/python/grpc/clients/commandable_grpc_client.md

 ### Description

+The CommandableGrpcClient class allows you to create clients that call the commandable GRPC service.

+Important points

-Commandable services are generated automatically for [ICommandable](../../../commons/commands/icommandable).
-Each command is exposed as Invoke method that receives all parameters as args.
+- Commandable services are generated automatically for [ICommandable](../../../commons/commands/icommandable).
+Each command is exposed as an Invoke method that receives all parameters as args.

 #### Configuration parameters